marmelab/react-admin/docs/Inputs.md

 ```
 {% endraw %}

-**Tip**: `<ReferenceArrayInput>` can also used with an `<AutocompleteArrayInput>` to allow filtering the choices.
+**Tip**: `<ReferenceArrayInput>` can also be used with an `<AutocompleteArrayInput>` to allow filtering the choices.
 By default, it will fetch the choices on mount, but you can prevent this by using the `enableGetChoices`.
 This prop should be a function that receives the `filterValues` as parameter and return a boolean.
 In order to also hide the choices when `enableGetChoices` returns `false`, you should use `shouldRenderSuggestions` on the `<AutocompleteArrayInput>`:

 ```jsx
 <ReferenceArrayInput